tuxedocurly/mantaray_keyboard/README.md

 The keyboard should reboot, and the firmware should now be flashed!
 Enjoy your new ergonomic keyboard!

-## ❤️ Support Me ❤️

-If you liked this project, please consider [buying me a coffee ☕](https://www.paypal.com/ncp/payment/S29DUSN2UKD4N).
-Your generous contributions are what allow me to continue creating and sharing cool open source projects like this one!

 ## Firmware
 There are two options for getting the firmware file:
 1. download the pre-build firmware file from this repository (mantaray2040_default.u2f)